Roy Farran

-Major Roy Alexander Farran DSO, MC2 (2 January 1921 – 2 June 2006) was a British-Canadian soldier, politician, farmer, author and journalist.
+Major Roy Alexander Farran DSO, MC2 (2 January 1921 – 2 June 2006), also known as Paddy McGinty, was a British-Canadian soldier, politician, farmer, author and journalist.
 He was highly decorated for his exploits with the Special Air Service (SAS) during the Second World War.
-Farran became widely known after being court martialled on a charge of murdering an unarmed 16-year-old member of the Jewish underground militant group Lehi during his command of an undercover Palestine Police unit.
+Farran became widely known after his court-martial on a charge of beating an unarmed 17-year-old member of the Jewish underground militant group Lehi to death during his command of an undercover Palestine Police special squad.
 After his brother was killed in a revenge attack, Farran emigrated to Canada where he forged a successful business and political career, holding a seat in the Legislative Assembly of Alberta from 1971 to 1979 sitting with the Progressive Conservative caucus.
 He served as a cabinet minister in the government of Premier Peter Lougheed during that period.

 Early life

 Farran was born on 2 January 1921, either in Purley, Surrey, or in Shimla, India, to a family of Irish Roman Catholics (the Ó Faracháin were from County Donegal).
 His father was a Warrant Officer in the Royal Air Force.
-He was educated in India at the Bishop Cotton School in the city of Simla, and then at the Royal Military College, Sandhurst.
+He was educated in India at the Bishop Cotton School in Shimla, and then at the Royal Military College, Sandhurst.
 After graduating from Sandhurst, Farran was commissioned as a second lieutenant into the 3rd Carabiniers (Prince of Wales's Dragoon Guards) and sent to the 51st Training Regiment.